-Robust arrangements were observed for the management of high risk medicines e.g. warfarin.
+Robust arrangements were observed for the management of high risk medicines e.g. medicines administered through a feeding tube, warfarin and insulin.
 The use of separate administration charts was acknowledged.

 Discontinued or expired medicines were disposed of appropriately.
 Discontinued controlled drugs were denatured and rendered irretrievable prior to disposal.